vishalpuri13/swe_sql_nosql/README.md

-# Practice SQL and NoSQL
+# SQL & MongoDb Fundamanetals

- DB creation and mofification with MySQL and MongoDB
+The repository is divided into two folders : sql and nosql.

+## 1. SQL: